internetztube/facebook-page-embed-iframe/README.md

-# Facebook Page Embed iFrame
+# Social Media Page Embed iFrame

 The social media widget builder only outputs a JavaScript Snipped which infiltrates your site with the corresponding Javascript.
 That's bad.
 Because of that I created this repository.